Xilinx/video-sdk/docs/examples/ffmpeg/tutorials.rst

 - ``-u <SPLIT_COUNT>``

   + ``<SPLIT_COUNT>`` is an integer number from ``{1..MAXCARDS*2}``.
-This is the number of Alveo U30 devices you wish to deploy your workload on to.
-Since each Alveo U30 card has two devices, the maximum number will be the number of cards in your system times two.
+This is the number of Xilinx devices you wish to deploy your workload on to.
+Since there are two devices on an Alveo U30 card, the maximum number will be the number of cards in your system times two.

 - ``-i <INPUT_CODEC>``